 Working with the visionary team of Michael Meredith and Hilary Sample of MOS architects, we have manifested this concept into reality.
 The EH prototype, with a 1543sf footprint was commissioned, funded and built by the Museum of Outdoor Arts (MOA).
 It is currently near compleation at Star Axis in New Mexico.

-The Element House prototype is scheduled to open to visitors after the completion of Star Axis sometime in 2016.
+The Element House prototype is scheduled to open to visitors after the completion of Star Axis sometime in the near future.
 The collaborators are working hard on feasibility research for development and potential commercial production.
 Check back this soon for futher updates.